-David Novak: I actually had been there before, this was … I think I first went in 2009, so I’ve been a number of years.
+David Novak: I actually had been there before.
+I first went in 2009, so I’ve been a number of years.

 Chris Riback: More snow this year I understand.

-David Novak: Lot more snow, made getting around a lot harder, and those who came in Monday night spent a lot of time in traffic trying to get in.
+David Novak: A lot more snow.
+It made getting around a lot harder, and those who came in Monday night spent a lot of time in traffic trying to get in.

 Chris Riback: So you did hear, if nothing else, there’s a heightened sensitivity to the tension and it sounds like the conversations began more at a stage of okay, this exists, this tension exists, now what?
 As opposed to debating the emergence of the tension.
-Obviously we live in post Brexit vote world — And a post Trump world, so it kind of sounds like the conversation’s gotten advanced on that front.
+Obviously we live in post-Brexit vote world — and a post Trump world.
+So it sounds like the conversation’s advanced on that front.

 David Novak: Yes, I would probably put business leaders in three buckets.
 One, the group that are very excited about it, and it won’t surprise you, most of them were in the technology space.
 Two, you had a group of people who were quite worried about it, because they knew it was going to impact their business, and did not have a strategy for it.
-Or three, the people who say, “Oh yeah, AI’s interesting, I really need to learn more about it, not really sure what opportunity it is for me, or what risk it is for me.”
-So that would be the three buckets I kind of would put the business leaders that I talked to about it.
-That being said, AI and technology driven disruption was absolutely at the forefront of the dialogue.
-And it really did tie to the same issue around globalization, is lots of opportunity, lots of productivity.
+Or three, the people who say, “Oh yes, AI’s interesting, I really need to learn more about it, not really sure what opportunity it is for me, or what risk it is for me.”
+So that would be the three buckets I would put the business leaders that I talked to about it.
+That being said, AI and technology-driven disruption were absolutely at the forefront of the dialogue.
+And it really did tie to the same issue around globalization.
+There is lots of opportunity, lots of productivity.
 However, there will be a core group of people that get displaced as a result of it.

-Chris Riback: And there will have to be … it sounds like as that emerges, maybe there’s greater awareness, greater sensitivity around protecting the downside, than perhaps there might have been if this topic had come up 10 years ago, five years ago, is that fair?
+Chris Riback: It sounds like as that emerges, maybe there’s greater awareness, greater sensitivity around protecting the downside, than perhaps there might have been if this topic had come up 10 years ago, five years ago, is that fair?
 Or there are always issues that come up and there always has to be sensitivity, and awareness of what it can do for both the top line as well as for jobs, and individuals and this is just the latest one?
 Anything different about the-

 David Novak: No, my sense is that it was far more prevalent this year than even two years ago, frankly, I think for two key reasons.
 One is some of the business models, such as the Ubers of the world, have progressed so much, and so rapidly over the last couple years, anyone can see how those business models and others like that can lead to job displacement, and related other technologies, robots, etc. that you can see coming.

-Chris Riback: And you just raised some of the regional impact, so let’s move to the region that … one of the regions that you obviously know extremely well, Europe.
+Chris Riback: And you just raised some of the regional impact, so let’s move to the region that.
+One of the regions that you obviously know extremely well is Europe.
 What message did the global business leaders there get from Europe?
 Reading about it, hearing about it was fascinating.
-You had France president Emmanuel Macron give a really muscular speech on the Wednesday, the New York Times reported that he quote “laid claim to the mantle of leader of the free world”, I don’t know if that’s true, but that’s how they characterized it.
-In the same day you had a Merkel speech, the Italian Prime Minister also issued their own really forceful speeches toward advancing European integration, and while defending the notion, the New York Times reported, of international cooperation and meanwhile you had from the UK, Prime Minster Theresa May, continue to kind of struggle, it seemed, with Brexit angst.
+You had France president Emmanuel Macron give a really muscular speech on the Wednesday, the New York Times reported that he “laid claim to the mantle of leader of the free world.”
+I don’t know if that’s true, but that’s how they characterized it.
+In the same day you had a Merkel speech and the Italian Prime Minister also issued their own really forceful speeches toward advancing European integration, and while defending the notion, the New York Times reported, of international cooperation.
+Meanwhile, you had UK Prime Minster Theresa May continue to kind of struggle, it seemed, with Brexit angst.
 Is the European continent making a direct play to lead on globalization and connected business opportunity?
 And really maybe I ought to call it more connected business opportunity more than just leading on globalization, but did you see a stronger play from the European continent this year?

 David Novak: I think there’s no doubt there was a stronger play from the European continent.
 But, absent politicians being politicians, I would not describe it as trying to lead on globalization.
 I think what is really happening, is to a certain extent, it’s a bit of a coming out party for Europe in that Europe is growing again.
 For the first time probably post crisis, the continental Europe, really across the piece has a lot of positive things to talk about in terms of growth, macro growth, job growth, etc. And that has been aligned with, in France in particular, a new charismatic leader who is optimistic and telling a good story around longer term improvement and growth, not only in France, but France as well and driving more sustained growth in Europe.